 - Be smart: It’s vital to learn how to handle emergencies so that if you are ever about to get in a bike accident at an intersection, you will know how to prevent it.
 In an empty parking lot, try practicing things like emergency braking, swerving and other evasive maneuvers.

 Even if you follow safe biking rules, you can still become the victim of a bike accident due to the negligence of someone else.
 If you or a loved one were the victim of a Texas bike accident, you deserve compensation.
-Contact the experienced Texas bike accident attorneys at the Law Offices of W.T.
-Johnson today and set-up your free, no-obligation consultation.
+Contact the experienced Dallas bicycle accident lawyers at Crowe Arnold & Majors, LLP today and set-up your free, no-obligation consultation.